Nahida Esmail

 Nahida Esmail is a Tanzanian author and poet.
 She is a lifetime sponsor of 'The Teen Writers Awards'.

 Early life and education

 Nahida Esmail was born and raised in Dar es Salaam, Tanzania.
-She was educated at Goldsmiths College, University of London, with a BSc in Psychology and completed a Masters in Child Development with Early Childhood Education at the Institute of Education, University of London.
+She was educated at Goldsmiths College, University of London, and graduated with a BSc in psychology and completed a master's degree in Child Development with Early Childhood Education at the Institute of Education, University of London.
+Later on She got married and gave birth to her 2 daughters Hafsah and Humeira Khaled.

 Career

 Esmail has published four young adult fiction novels and ten children's books of which some have been translated into Swahili and Maa.